LucaXTech/eeg-workload-analysis/docs/protocol_summary.md

 Each block included a pre-block period followed by the N-back stimulus sequence.
 After each block, the participant completed a simplified NASA-TLX questionnaire before the next block was started.

 The acquisition scripts included a custom operator control panel to advance through the predefined block sequence.
-This allowed the operator to start the first block from the ParadigmPresenter and then move through the remaining blocks in a controlled order.
+This allowed the operator to start the first block from ParadigmPresenter and then move through the remaining blocks in a controlled order.

 ---